apache/servicemix4-features/examples/camel/README.txt

   osgi:install -s mvn:org.apache.servicemix.examples.camel/camel-sa/${version}/zip

-Once deployed, you can view the following logged message in the karaf.log file in the data/log directory of your ServiceMix installation, or by typing 'log:display' in the ServiceMix console:
+Once deployed, you can view the following message in the log file in the data/log directory of your ServiceMix installation, or by typing 'log:display' in the ServiceMix
+console:

   Exchange[BodyType:String, Body:Hello World!]